Spaqin/spaq-in/src/posts/2025-Seychelles.md

 Just remember, there is no 7am ferry on the weekends, if you see a schedule with that, it's outdated.
 And that's the option we went with, to come before the crowds.

-The last ferry back is before sunset unfortunately, after 17.
+The last ferry back is at 17:00, which is before sunset.
+This means you won't be able to enjoy the sunset on the island unless you stay overnight.

 Getting up in the morning is a challenge, and another challenge came with the fact that one of the buses advertised in the app didn't show up; a single anomaly.
 It would've left at 6:30 from Cote d'Or, but the first one would leave actually at 6:50.
 That's cutting it real close, and while the bus driver was sure we would make it, we were not.
 Thankfully one of the locals overheard us and took us by car before the bus started.
 We made it easily thanks to them.
 They really are nice people.